 If you’re interested in learning more about the fascinating history of the cemetery, I suggest booking a tour with Bonaventure Don.
 He’s a Savannahian through and through — with parents, grandparents, and great-grandparents all buried at Bonaventure.

-So…which of the most haunted spots in Savannah do you want to visit first?
+So…which of the most haunted places in Savannah Georgia do you want to visit first?
 Let me know in the comments below!

 Love this post?
 Pin it now to save for later!